florib779/homeassistant-config/README.md

   - [x] All devices on/off.
   - [x] Vacuum on/off.

+## Ideas

+* Switch central heating with a Fritz!DECT socket depending on the season temperature or leave it off completely when the window is open.

 ## Links

 * https://gitlab.com/The3DmaN/ha-connect - HA Connect is a simple web app for connecting to the web interface of an Home Assistant server.
 It is designed for Linux mobile but may also run on other platforms.